 As much as we’d love every form of contraception to be 100% effective, unfortunately this just isn’t the case.
 Two types of morning after pill are commonly used in the UK – Levonelle and ellaOne, with ellaOne being slightly more effective.

-If taken within the first 72 hours after intercourse, pregnancy rates are close to 2 in 100 with Levonelle and 1.5 in 100 with ellaOne.
-The sooner you take either, the more effective it will be preventing pregnancy.
+If taken within the first 72 hours (3 days) after intercourse, pregnancy rates are close to 2 in 100 with Levonelle and if taken within 120 hours (5 days) 1.5 in 100 with ellaOne.
+The sooner you take either, the more effective it will be in preventing a pregnancy.

 Will it work if I take it before sex?